-When Ann and I started hiking we used a First Need water filter.
+When Mama Raven and I started hiking we used a First Need water filter.
 Then we moved to the MSR Waterworks filter.

 This pump was a very slow, it clogged easily, and it weighed more than a pound.
 In 1996, on the PCT, in the middle of the creek just north of Acton, I got so mad at the filter that we switched to the PUR Hiker at the next town.
 Note: Katadyn has since bought the company, but they have not changed the water filter.
 It is virtually identical to the Pur hiker.

 We used this filter for many years.
 It was easy to use and maintain.
 Although, it did not filter very fast and it was heavy.
 As our family has grown, weight has became an issue and I started looking for a lighter filter system.
 In the end we started to use the Sawyer Squeeze and Sawyer Mini.

 The Sawyer filters work great.
 They were light and they did not cost a lot, but they were not the easiest to use.
 We started with the squeeze bags.
 The bags took a lot of muscle and a good bit of time.
 I was filtering for four people and we did not look forward to pumping.
 Over time the bags would break down and start to leak at both the threads and in the neck of the bag.
 For one JMT hike we switched to a plastic bottle and it lasted longer than the bag, but was no easier to squeeze.